UniversalDependencies/docs/treebanks/en-comparison.md

     </td>
     <td width="8%" valign="top">
       <ul>
-      <li>Out of the above, 6 lemmas occurred sometimes as AUX and sometimes as VERB: be, do, get, have, need, will</li>
+      <li>Out of the above, 7 lemmas occurred sometimes as AUX and sometimes as VERB: be, can, do, get, have, need, will</li>
       </ul>
     </td>
     <td width="8%" valign="top">